Mir Dariya Khan Khosa

-Mir Dariya Khan Khoso (1925–2006) was a politician of the Jacobabad District who was a Member of the National Assembly of Pakistan from 1962 to 1977.
-He was the grandson of Mir Bahadur Khan Khoso, father of MPA Mir Hassan Khan Khoso.
+Mir Dariya Khan Khosa(1925–2006) was a politician of the Jacobabad District who was a Member of the National Assembly of Pakistan from 1962 to 1977.
+He was the grandson of Mir Bahadur Khan Khosa, father of MPA Mir Hassan Khan Khosa.
 Mir Sahib died on 4 November 2006 in Karachi.
 He was buried in his native village "Dinpur" Taluk Thul District Jacobabad.